-Manufacturers using GMAW welding method can also consider using 3XXSi type welding materials because Si can improve wettability (Figure 2).
+Manufacturers who use the GMAW welding method can consider using 3XXSi type welding materials, as the addition of silicon (Si) can improve wettability (Figure 2).

-In the case where the weldment has a high bulge or the weld pool is poorly connected at the toe of the fillet or lap weld, the use of Si-containing gas shielded welding wire can wet the weld and increase the deposition rate.
+In situations where the weldment has a high bulge or the weld pool is poorly connected at the toe of the fillet or lap weld, using Si-containing gas shielded welding wire can improve wettability and increase the deposition rate.

-Figure 2 In order to improve the wettability of the welding material in GMAW welding, a Si-containing welding wire is used, such as 308L Si or 316L Si can be used (Figure 2).
+In GMAW welding, to improve the wettability of the welding material, a Si-containing welding wire such as 308L Si or 316L Si can be used (Figure 2).

 How to weld stainless steel and carbon steel?

-In order to reduce costs, some structural parts will be welded with a corrosion-resistant layer on the surface of carbon steel.
+To reduce costs, some structural parts may have a corrosion-resistant layer added to their surface by welding carbon steel.

-When welding base alloys containing no alloying elements and base alloys containing alloying elements, a welding alloy with a higher alloy content is used to balance the dilution rate in the weld.
+When welding base alloys with no alloying elements and base alloys with alloying elements, a welding alloy with a higher alloy content is used to balance the dilution rate in the weld.

-When welding carbon steel and 304 or 316 stainless steel, as well as other dissimilar stainless steels (Table 2), 309L welding consumables are considered in most cases.
-If higher Cr content is desired, then type 312 is used.
+When welding carbon steel with 304 or 316 stainless steel, as well as other dissimilar stainless steels (Table 2), 309L welding consumables are commonly used.
+If a higher chromium (Cr) content is desired, then type 312 is used.

 Table 2 Stainless steels with high alloy content of 309L and 312 are suitable for welding stainless steel and carbon steel

-It should be noted that the thermal expansion rate of austenitic stainless steel is 50% higher than that of carbon steel.
+It is important to note that the thermal expansion rate of austenitic stainless steel is 50% higher than that of carbon steel.

-When welding, the difference in thermal expansion rate will cause internal stress, which will cause cracks.
+During welding, the difference in thermal expansion rate can result in internal stress and cause cracking.

-At this time, you need to choose the appropriate welding material or specify the appropriate welding process (Figure 3).
+To mitigate this issue, it is necessary to select the appropriate welding material or specify the appropriate welding process (Figure 3).

-Figure 3 highlights the need for greater compensation when welding carbon steel and stainless steel, warpage deformation due to different thermal expansion rates.
+Figure 3 highlights the need for greater compensation when welding carbon steel and stainless steel due to warpage deformation caused by their different thermal expansion rates.

 What is a suitable pre-weld cleaning operation?

 When welding to other materials, it is crucial to first clean the area using a chloride-free solvent to remove oil, marks, and dust.
-In addition, the first thing to pay attention to when welding stainless steel is to avoid contamination by carbon steel and affect the corrosion resistance.
-Some companies store stainless steel and carbon steel separately to avoid cross-contamination.
+One of the key considerations when welding stainless steel is to prevent contamination by carbon steel, which can compromise the corrosion resistance.
+To avoid cross-contamination, some companies store stainless steel and carbon steel separately.

-When cleaning the area around the groove, use a special sanding wheel and brush for stainless steel.
-Sometimes secondary cleaning of the joint is required.
-Because electrode compensation is more difficult when welding stainless steel compared to carbon steel, proper joint cleaning is very important.
+When cleaning the area around the groove, use a special sanding wheel and brush specifically designed for stainless steel.
+In some cases, secondary cleaning of the joint may be required.
+As electrode compensation is more challenging when welding stainless steel compared to carbon steel, proper joint cleaning is crucial.

 What is the correct post-weld cleaning operation?
 Why do stainless steel weldments rust?

 However, stainless steel can rust as a result of carbide precipitation and heating during the welding process, leading to the formation of iron oxides on the surface of the weldment.
 Additionally, a seemingly perfect weldment can result in undercuts in rusty areas at the boundaries of the welding heat affected zone within 24 hours.

 Why is stainless steel welding wire magnetic?

-Stainless steel with austenitic structure is non-magnetic in nature.
-However, the elevated temperatures during welding can cause the growth of grains in the structure to grow, and the crack sensitivity increased after welding.
+Austenitic stainless steel is non-magnetic in nature.
+However, the elevated temperatures during welding can cause the growth of grains in the structure, leading to an increase in crack sensitivity after welding.

-To reduce hot crack susceptibility, welding material manufacturers add ferrite-forming elements to the welding material (Figure 4).
+To mitigate hot crack susceptibility, welding material manufacturers add ferrite-forming elements to the welding material (Figure 4).
 The presence of ferrite phase helps to refine the austenite grains, thereby increasing crack resistance.

-Figure 4 illustrates the use of ferrite to prevent hot cracking in austenitic welding materials contain a small amount of ferrite, as seen in the picture of the 309L welding consumable, where the ferrite phase (gray part) distributed on the austenite matrix in the 309L welding consumable.
+Figure 4 illustrates the use of ferrite to prevent hot cracking in austenitic welding materials.
+Most austenitic welding materials contain a small amount of ferrite, as seen in the picture of the 309L welding consumable, where the ferrite phase (gray part) is distributed throughout the austenite matrix.

 Austenitic weld metal is not attracted by a magnet, but a slight suction force is felt when a magnet is held near it.
-However, this has led some users to mistakenly believe that the product was labeled incorrectly, or the wrong welding material was used (especially when the label on the package was torn off).
+However, this has led some users to mistakenly believe that the product was mislabeled or the wrong welding material was used, particularly when the label on the package is missing.

-In short, the consumables may look similar, but small differences in composition can sometimes make a big difference.
+In conclusion, while the consumables may appear similar, small differences in composition can have a significant impact.